webplatform/docs-wpd/Contributors_Guide/index.md

 Web Platform Docs currently uses MediaWiki, the same software that drives Wikipedia.
 If you are trying to format something, this [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet syntax cheat sheet] might be helpful.

 <h3>Step 3: Join the Group Email List and Introduce Yourself.</h3>

-Next, sign up for our group email — the place where everyone who's involved talks to each other.
-Join the list by emailing an empty message with the subject “subscribe” to public-webplatform-request@w3.org from the email address you'd like to use.
+Next, sign up for our group email.
+This is where everyone who's involved talks to each other.
+Join the list by emailing an empty message with the subject “subscribe” to [mailto:public-webplatform-request@w3.org public-webplatform-requests] from the email address you'd like to use.

+If you never been in touch with mailing lists, take note of the following.
+Mailing lists at w3.org are handled with two addresses, one that has the word ''-requests'', that is a self-service bot, and the main mailing list.
+You just need to remember that the conversation happens on [mailto:public-webplatform@w3.org public-webplatform] (i.e. without -requests).

 Once you are on the list, please email the group and introduce yourself.
 Who are you?
 What would you like to contribute?
 Are you unsure of what to work on — that's fine.
 Reach out to us, and we'll be happy to find something for you.
 Do have have a suggestion on how WPD can be better?
 We'd love to hear it.

-You can read the archives and learn more about how the email list works  [http://lists.w3.org/Archives/Public/public-webplatform|here].
+You can read the archives and learn more about how the email list works  [http://lists.w3.org/Archives/Public/public-webplatform on the ''lists.w3.org/Archives/Public/public-webplatform''] archive site.

 <h2>What's Next</h2>
 (Currently in progress...)